Does hip preserving arthroscopic surgery lead to hip replacement anyway? The evidence.

 - Labral Debridement and Repair: Debridement refers to the removal of tissue via an arthroscopic blade, shaver, or ablator.
 The goal of debridement is to relieve pain by removing any torn or frayed labral tissue from the labrum.

-In a recent study published in the journal Knee surgery, sports traumatology, arthroscopy. hip range of motion and adduction strength (the lateral movement of the hip joint) were associated with weakened and damaged hip labral tears and considered to be important quality-of-life in patients with labral problems.(3) This clearly indicates that patients want repair not tissue removal.
+In a recent study published in the journal Knee surgery, sports traumatology, arthroscopy. hip range of motion and adduction strength (the lateral movement of the hip joint) were associated with weakened and damaged hip labral tears and considered to be important quality-of-life in patients with labral problems.(2) This clearly indicates that patients want repair, not tissue removal.

 - Microfracture: A surgical procedure whereby a “pick” is used to spike holes in damaged cartilage to promote bleeding and the migration of bone marrow cells to the joint surface.
 The idea is that the blood cells/bone marrow will heal the damaged cartilage.
-As aforementioned, microfracture is the only technique performed during this patient’s surgery that may be considered regenerative, in that the technique is applied in attempt grow new tissue.
-However, a much simpler, less risky and more cost effective treatment would be PRP and stem cells to stimulate the growth of new cartilage.
+As aforementioned, microfracture is the only technique performed during this patient’s surgery that may be considered regenerative, in that the technique is applied in attempt to grow new tissue.
+However, a much simpler, less risky and more cost-effective treatment would be PRP and stem cells to stimulate the growth of new cartilage.
 A similar technique is Core Decompression

 - Osteoplasty: The surgical alteration of bone.